geoserver/geoserver-cloud/docs/index.md

 - [http://localhost:8761](http://localhost:8761/) to access the Discovery service registry page.
 - [http://localhost:9090](http://localhost:9090/) for the GeoServer UI.
 The GateWay service will take care of proxying requests to the appropriate microservice.

-From the usability point of view, there should be no appreciable differences with a traditional GeoServer deployment.
+From a usability point of view, there should be no appreciable differences with a traditional GeoServer deployment.

-What's going on inside the local-maching cluster you've just run is that each GeoServer business capability is running as a separate process in a separate docker container, and they're all in synch in a loosely coupled way using a message driven event-bus.
+What's going on inside the local-machine cluster you've just run, is that each GeoServer business capability is running as a separate process in a separate docker container, and they're all in synch in a loosely coupled way using a message driven event-bus.

 Experiment dynamic service scaling and registration with `docker-compose scale <service>=<instances>`, for example: